rohanchouhan0102/FAQ_BOT/README.md

  5. **Access the application::**

-Open your web browser and go to http://localhost:3001 to view the FAQ Bot.
+Open your web browser and type this [https://faq-bot-m2sp.onrender.com/](https://faq-bot-m2sp.onrender.com/)to view the FAQ Bot.

 ##Usage